 I have been looking for a font that fills in and is more than a line when drawn.
 This font Danken Stripes does and you can get it atFontbundles.net for free.
 But I finally gave up on finding other fonts that fill in and created my own.
-See them here and they do exactly what I want them to do!
+They do exactly what I want them to do!
 Fill in when drawn.

 Print/Cut the ghosts and the cricut will do the writing.
 Otherwise the project is fairly easy to cut.